Thank You! Your Voices Were Heard

 Uptravi is now accessible via public funding in every province and to the vast majority of Canadians living with PAH.

-PHA Canada and SSC believe that all PAH patients in Canada—no matter their financial situation, province of residence, or private insurance coverage—should have access to optimal treatment.
-Because PAH is a highly individualized disease, specialized PAH physicians require the flexibility to prescribe any Health Canada-approved treatment they believe will result in the best possible short and long-term outcomes for their patients.
+The Pulmonary Hypertension Association of Canada (PHA Canada), along with Scleroderma Canada, is driven by the belief that all PAH patients—no matter their financial situation, province of residence, or private insurance coverage—should have equitable access to optimal treatment.
+PAH is a highly individualized illness, and specialized PAH physicians require the flexibility to prescribe any Health Canada-approved treatment they believe will result in the best possible short and long-term outcomes for their patients.

 We still need your help to ensure that Canadians affected by PAH have access to any and all Health Canada-approved treatments.

 The PAH community is hopeful that provincial and territorial governments will continue to support PAH patients and fund all remaining Health Canada-approved treatments, such as Opsumit (macitentan), which is currently accessible through public funding only in Québec.

 Based on a recent meeting between PHA Canada and the pan-Canadian Pharmaceutical Alliance (pCPA) the PAH community is hopeful that negotiations for Opsumit (macitentan) will be reopened very soon.
 Whether you are a patient or a caregiver, you can lend your voice to support negotiations for Opsumit by submitting your personal story to be shared with pCPA.